 Approved/Accredited Denturism Program Applicants

-This page is for you if you are a graduate of an accredited denturism program and are not registered in another Canadian jurisdiction.
+This page is for you if you are a graduate of an approved denturism program and are not registered in another Canadian jurisdiction.
 We look forward to having you join the denturism profession in Nova Scotia.

-The NSRDHDTD licence year runs from November 1 to October 31.
+In subsequent years, the NSRDHDTD licence year runs from November 1 to October 31.
 Practising licences expire on October 31 of each year.
 NSRDHDTD registrants must renew their practising licence and pay the required fees each year.

 From August to October, we ask you to carefully consider if you plan to apply for the licensing year that ends on October 31, OR for the upcoming renewal year that begins on November 1.
 During this time period, on the application form, you will be asked to confirm which year you intend to apply for your initial licence.
 The full licensing fee is due regardless of when you are issued a practising licence during the year.